 So, in many ways a walking tour of Nisyros is an essential lesson about the Greek Islands, how each of them is defined by its geology and geomorphology, and how their inhabitants have been using them for millennia, eking out a living from the restricted resources available and creating a unique expression of human effort and of local character in each place, always conscious of the next islands or the nearest bit of mainland on the horizon.
 Like most Greek Islands, Nisyros has been served by its geography and topography to shape its inhabitants, making it clear to them where they were, and where they weren't, what they had and what they hadn't, what they offered and what they sought.

 As regards my longing to spend time on Nisyros, it is unquenched.
 I miss it now and I look forward to my next two visits, in September and October, and hope to return for longer some other time.
 You can discover or rediscover Nisyros on all our Greek cruise itineraries: Cruising to the Cyclades, Cruising the Dodecanese, Cruising the Aegean: from Kos to Patmos, and especially on our new Walking Cruising the Dodecanese!
-And if you want a more extensive and intensive experience of the place, we can tailor-make you an itinerary that permits deeper exploration of the island, along with its immediate neighbours, Kos and Tilos.
+And if you want a more extensive and intensive experience of the place, we can create a private gulet charter that permits deeper exploration of the island, along with its immediate neighbours, Kos and Tilos.